-Maersk warns global container demand to shrink this year
+Maersk sees drop in global container demand this year

-COPENHAGEN (Reuters) - Shipping giant A.P.
-Moller-Maersk (MAERSKb.CO) on Wednesday warned of a sharp drop in global container volumes due to the coronavirus pandemic after posting flat first-quarter revenues in line with expectations.
+COPENHAGEN (Reuters) - Shipping group A.P.
+Moller-Maersk (MAERSKb.CO) on Wednesday warned of a sharp drop in global container volumes due to the coronavirus pandemic, sending its shares down sharply.

+The coronavirus epidemic has thrown the global container shipping trade off balance as global supply chains have been upended and businesses and factory activity in China and later across the world was disrupted.

+Maersk, which also reported a 23% rise in first-quarter core profits, now expects global container demand to contract this year, after previously forecasting growth of 1%-3%.

 “As global demand continues to be significantly affected, we expect volumes in the second quarter to decrease across all businesses, possibly by as much as 20%-25%,” Chief Executive Soren Skou said in a statement.

-The company now expects global container demand to contract this year, after previously forecasting growth of 1%-3%.
+Maersk shares were more than 5% lower at 0753 GMT.
+The shares have risen by a third since March when they reached their lowest level in more 10 years.

-To deal with the slowdown in trade and keep freight rates from falling, Maersk said it had cancelled more than 90 sailings, or 3.5% of total shipping capacity, in the first quarter.
+Maersk said it had cancelled more than 90 sailings, or 3.5% of total shipping capacity in the first quarter to deal with the slowdown in trade and keep freight rates from falling.

 It expects to cancel some 140 sailings in the April to June period.

-Earnings before interest, tax, depreciation and amortisation (EBITDA) rose 23% to $1.52 billion, slightly above company guidance provided in March when it suspended full-year guidance due to uncertainty caused by the coronavirus pandemic.
+Maersk reported earnings before interest, tax, depreciation and amortisation (EBITDA) at $1.52 billion, slightly above company guidance provided in March when it suspended full-year guidance due to uncertainty caused by the coronavirus pandemic.

 The world’s biggest container shipping company reported revenue of $9.57 billion versus the $9.59 billion forecast by 16 analysts in a poll compiled by Maersk.

-Reporting by Jacob Gronholt-Pedersen; editing by Jason Neely and
+Reporting by Jacob Gronholt-Pedersen; editing by Jason Neely and Jane Merriman